|

 The Encyclopedia of Biography quotes a letter transcribing his government file:

-The records at Coast Guard Headquarters show that Otis Averill Palmer (137-637), former surfman, enlisted in the U.S. Life-Saving Service (Now the U. S. Coast Guard) on 9 November 1914and served until 22 February 1915 when he signed contract in the U. S. Coast Guard.
+The records at Coast Guard Headquarters show that Otis Averill Palmer (137-637), former surfman, enlisted in the U.S. Life-Saving Service (Now the U. S. Coast Guard) on 9 November 1914 and served until 22 February 1915 when he signed contract in the U. S. Coast Guard.
 He served in the U. S. Coast Guard until 21 October 1918 when he was honorably discharged.
 On 22 October 1918 he reenlisted and served until 24 May 1919 when he was discharged under honorable conditions.

-His discharge came about through a Congressional bill (H. R. 16083), February 21, 1919:
+His discharge came about through a Congressional bill (H. R. 16083), 21 February 1919:

 A BILL